-The student wellbeing team includes Student Well-being leaders, a Pastoral Care Worker and a Youth Worker.
+The student wellbeing team includes Student Well-being leaders, Pastoral Care Workers and a Youth Worker.
 The two Wellbeing Leaders (male and female) support students in a confidential way with personal, school and/or career concerns.
-The Pastoral Care Worker complements the work in supporting students and families as well as running specific activities.
+The Pastoral Care Workers complement the work in supporting students and families as well as running specific activities.
 The Aboriginal Secondary Education Transition Officer (ASETO) works closely with the Aboriginal Education Teacher (AET) and Aboriginal students and their families to support learning and success in all aspects of schooling.
 A Youth Worker has a case management role for some students and a mentoring and support role for other students.
 They conduct proactive programs to help social skill development and work collaboratively with the well-being team.
 Provision is made for students who have learning difficulties to receive additional support in accordance with DfE policies.
-The on-site Regional Disability Unit commenced in 1998 and caters for students with a wide range of abilities.
+The on-site Regional Inclusive Education Unit commenced in 1998 and caters for students with a wide range of abilities.
+Development of literacy and numeracy skills along with life skills and future pathways are key features of the program.
+This is supplemented by Regional Special Classes.
+Strategies are in place to support students at risk of leaving school without a clearly defined pathway to meaningful further education, training or employment, A B2 Leadership position in Flexible Pathways and FLO coordination and an Assistant Principal (SACE, VET & Careers) exists to support students to consider pathways to success and access school based apprenticeships or explore pathways beyond school.
+Effective communication between home and school is assisted using Daymap, email, phone and text messaging.
+Co-curricular activities and community involvement are strongly encouraged (Music, Choir, Concert Band, Sports, Debating, Livestock Club and Lego Club).
+A transition and induction program operates to support students beginning high school.